ioantsep/weather-pipeline/README.md

 ## **Build, Provision and Deploy the Project on GCP** ##
-1. Sign-in to Google Cloud Platform console and create a new project, project_name='iotpipeline', project_ID='iotpipeline-243711'.
+1. Sign-in to Google Cloud Platform console and create a new project, project_name = "iotpipeline", project_ID = "iotpipeline-243711'".

 2. Creation of a table in BigQuery: "BIG DATA" --> "BigQuery" --> click on projectID --> "CREATE DATASET" with DatasetID = "weatherData" -->  click on "CREATE   TABLE" --> "Source Data" --> "Empty table", "Table type" = "Native table", "Table name" = "weatherDataTable", "Schema" --> "Add field" with 9 features.